 The Philosophy and Religious Studies Programme of the University of Macau will host the 3rd Conference on Natural Cognition “Experience, Concepts, and Agency” on November 20-21.
-There is space in the program for up to five presentations by scholars, advanced graduate students or early career researchers, whose research lies broadly within the theme of the conference, described below.
+There is space in the program for up to eight presentations by scholars, advanced graduate students or early career researchers, whose research lies broadly within the theme of the conference, described below.

 To notify your interest in presenting your research at the conference, please send a title and an abstract of your paper (no more than 500 words) to the following address: email@example.com.

 Deadline for receipt of abstracts is October 22.
 Lunches and conference dinner, as well as on campus accommodation will be free for contributing speakers.

 Successful participants will be notified by October 27.

 Venue, date and host organization: University of Macau, Macau S.A.R., China, November 20-21, 2018.

 The “Natural Cognition” series is designed as an interdisciplinary forum for exploring cognition as a natural phenomenon, where philosophy can serve to monitor and weave discussions between various disciplines broadly related to the investigation of the mind.
 Following on from the inaugural meeting Logic, Evolution, Organisms, held in 2013, and the second meeting Rationality and its Rivals in 2015, the 3rd International Conference on Natural Cognition aims to bring together scholars from different areas of philosophy, as well as psychology, with the purpose of exploring the interplay between experience, concepts, and human agency.

 Topics of interest include, but are not limited to: